scverse/scvi-tools/docs/user_guide/models/cellassign.rst

 Inference
 ========================
-CellAssign uses expectation maximization (EM), which optimizes its parameters and provides a cell-type prediction for each cell.
+CellAssign uses expectation maximization (EM) to optimize its parameters and provides a cell-type prediction for each cell.

 Initialization
 --------------